josephspurrier/surfstack-routing/README.md

 ## Creating a Route

 You can set a route two different ways.
+The first piece should contain an HTTP request method and URI separated by a space.
+The are case sensitive.
+Any HTTP request method can be used (GET, HEAD, POST, PUT, DELETE, OPTIONS, PATCH, TRACE, CONNECT) as well as the wildard, ANY, which has a lower prority.
+The URI should start with a slash.
+Only add a slash to the end if you want to require a slash to access the page.
+A route URI of /foo will match both /foo and /foo/ from your browser.

 ```php
 // Single route